TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Index.rst

 .. _improving-a-patch:

 ===================================
-Handle and improve a patch (Gerrit)
+Handle and Improve a Patch (Gerrit)
 ===================================

 .. note::